Graym4c/Graym4c.github.io/README.md

-I'm currently studying Statistics at UC Davis, where I'll be graduating in Spring 2017, and I'm pretty stoked about life after college.
-My data science interested lie heavily in machine learning methods and applications of data science in public policy.
+I am an aspiring data scientist with a B.S in Applied Statistics from UC Davis (almost).
+My data science interests lie heavily in machine learning methods and the applications of data science to public policy.
+I helped found a data science convention, <a href 'http://www.iidata.net/'>iidata</a>, and also enjoy long walks on the beach.
 You can click <a href="https://github.com/Graym4c">here to view my Github Page</a>

-Below is a samplw of recently completed data science projects
+Below is a sample of recently completed data science projects

 ### Undergraduate Class Projects:
 #### STA141B: Web Technologies for Data Analysis